 the day i saw you was the only day that entire summer that it rained.

-there were roses everywhere; on the ground, tucked in the lapels and jacket pockets of a dozen strangers, a gnarled, twisted rose bush planted by the pile of fresh dirt that marred the viridescent earth.
+roses were scattered everywhere; on the ground, tucked in the lapels and jacket pockets of a dozen strangers, a gnarled, twisted rose bush planted by the pile of fresh dirt that marred the viridescent earth.

 and in that moment, i remembered how much you hated roses.